nesi/snakemake_workshop/03_create_a_basic_workflow.md

 - Name the rule
 - Fill in the the input fastq files from the `data` directory (path relative to the Snakefile)
-- Fill in the output files
+- Fill in the output files (now you can see it's useful to know what files fasqtc outputs!)
 - Set the number of threads
 - Write the shell command and pass these variables to the shell command
 - Set the final output files (`rule all:`)